 -

-A: Students who are granted accommodations are provided with letters from the Director of Accessible Education explaining their accommodations, which are to be given to professors.
-The receipt of the letter, which is hand-delivered by the student to the respective faculty from the director, indicates that the appropriate protocols under the law have been met for determining a student’s eligibility under ADA.
-Letters to faculty do not describe the student’s disability, illness or condition as that information is protected by law.
+A: Students who are granted accommodations are provided with letters from the Office of Accessible Education explaining their accommodations.
+These letters are sent to professors each semester through Accommodate, our accommodations management software, upon request of the student.
+Faculty are requested to "sign" the letter in Accommodate to acknowledge receipt.
+The receipt of the letter indicates that the appropriate protocols under the law have been met for determining a student’s eligibility for disability accommodations under the ADA.
+Letters to faculty do not describe the student’s disability, illness, or condition as that information is protected by law.
 Some students choose to disclose additional information to faculty, but are not required or advised to do so.

 -

 A: Faculty should consult with the Office of Accessible Education as soon as possible if there is any question or concern about an accommodation.
-Furthermore, If a faculty member is concerned that a specific accommodation may fundamentally alter the academic integrity or nature of the course, the instructor should contact the Office of Accessible Education as soon as possible so that the concern may be addressed.
+If a faculty member is concerned that a specific accommodation may fundamentally alter the academic integrity or nature of the course, they should contact OAE as soon as possible to discuss this concern and determine next steps.

 -

-A: Academic accommodations are ideally requested by the student in a timely manner which will allow the Director to review documentation, determine eligibility, and establish the accommodations.
-Since it is the student’s responsibility to request academic accommodations each semester, occasionally there are some students who do not make the semester request early enough Some students (especially first years or students with new conditions or injuries) do not become aware of their need for accommodations until after the start of the term.
+A: Academic accommodations are ideally requested by the student in a timely manner to allow OAE staff to meet with the student, review documentation, determine eligibility, and establish reasonable accommodations.
+It is also the student’s responsibility to confirm their need for academic accommodations each semester and to give OAE permission to send faculty their letter.
+Occasionally there are students who do not request accommodations in a timely manner, or who do not request their letters be sent, early enough.
+Some students (especially first years or students with new conditions or injuries) do not become aware of their need for accommodations until after the start of the term.

-On any occasion that a faculty member has not been given reasonable notification (within ten business days of an exam) for accommodations, (i.e.extended time on exams and/or the use of a separate room for testing) it is within the faculty member’s discretion to not grant said accommodation for an immediately upcoming exam.
+On any occasion that a faculty member has not been given reasonable notification (within seven business days of an exam) for accommodations, it is within the faculty member’s rights to not implement an accommodation for the immediate exam.
 However, the faculty member is expected to grant the accommodation on subsequent exams.